-We could just create a blog post all about WordPress, with regards usability.
+We could just create a blog post all about WordPress, with regards to usability.
 The options available are almost endless.
 WordPress utilises themes you can use free themes or premium themes.
 Different themes come with different options and also different ways in which to create your website.
-Some themes have a drag & drop feature, making it easy to create layouts etc. We would say that the learning curve compared to Wix is a little steeper.
+Some themes have a drag & drop feature, making it easy to create layouts, etc. We would say that the learning curve compared to Wix is a little steeper.
 But once you get the hang of it it is simple to use.

 Is WordPress free or not free?

-WordPress comes with its own standard themes named after the year the theme was created: Twenty Twelve, Twenty Sixteen Twenty Seventeen etc. Some of these themes are quite simple and do not grab much attention.
+WordPress comes with its own standard themes named after the year the theme was created: Twenty Twelve, Twenty Sixteen Twenty Seventeen, etc. Some of these themes are quite simple and do not grab much attention.
 WordPress also includes a theme installer where you can browse free themes and simply install them ready to utilise. although there are some pretty nice themes available for free they can have some drawbacks like lack of support with the theme or you are required to link back to the themes developers website so you are allowed to use the theme.

 In our experience paid premium themes are the way to go with WordPress.
 They are fully supported, security updates are regularly available, well coded and usually user-friendly.
 Prices for premium themes start from £35.

-The functionality of WordPress straight out of the box are limited.
+The functionality of WordPress straight out of the box is limited.
 This does not mean it is not possible to add more functionality.
-WordPress is responsible for around 31% of websites online today, these websites all range in functionality form blogs, forums, online shops, classified ads sites and more.
+WordPress is responsible for around 31% of websites online today, these websites all range in functionality from blogs, forums, online shops, classified ads sites, and more.
 There are hundreds if not thousands of add-ons/plugins for WordPress allowing you to add extra functionality to your WordPress website.
 We are pretty sure if you would like your website to function in a certain way then a WordPress plugin will be about.
 Plugins can range in price some are free some you will pay for only once and some you will require to purchase a license yearly to make use of the plugin updates.

 When you first use WordPress it can be quite overwhelming if you have no previous website editing experience.
 But as mentioned before once you get the hang of it, you should be up and running in no time.
 WordPress has a huge community.
 Novices just like you through to developers.
 This community will aid you if needed.